 - Roughly adapted from The America’s Test Kitchen Healthy Family Cookbook.

 - Feel free to sub pico de gallo or any other fresh salsa for the tomatillo salsa.
-For inspiration, check out Big Eats, Tiny Kitchen and all of our Food Matters Project members’ salsa recipes!
+For inspiration, check out Big Eats, Tiny Kitchen!

 - If you want the really lazy variation, just skip the black bean mixture altogether since the salsa already has beans in it.
 It’s like a big baked chip with salsa and cheese—you can’t go wrong!